 Healthy, glowing skin always starts with one simple step: cleansing.
-No matter how many serums, masks, or creams you add to your skincare routine, they won’t work effectively if your skin isn’t properly cleaned first.
-That’s where facial cleansers come in.
+No matter how many serums, masks, or creams you use, they won’t work effectively if your skin isn’t properly cleaned first.

-In the past, many people simply used bar soap to wash their face.
-While soaps are great for the body and hands, they are often too alkaline for the delicate skin on your face, stripping away natural oils and leaving skin dry, tight, or irritated.
-That’s why specially formulated facial cleansers were developed—to clean effectively without damaging the skin barrier.
+In the past, people often used regular bar soap to wash their face.
+While soaps are great for hands and body, they are often too alkaline for the delicate skin on your face, stripping away its natural moisture and leaving it dry, tight, or irritated.
+That’s exactly why facial cleansers were created—to clean your skin effectively without damaging its protective barrier.

-Now, you might be wondering: “Which facial cleanser is actually right for my skin?”.
+Now, you might be wondering: “Which cleanser should I buy?”.
 Finding the right one isn’t just about texture or price; it’s also about picking a cleanser that matches your skin type, concerns, and lifestyle, so that it can truly support healthy, radiant skin.

-In this article, we’ll take a deep dive into everything you need to know about facial cleansers—from what they are, to the different types, to how to confidently pick the one that truly fits your skin’s needs.
+In this article, we’ll break down everything you need to know about facial cleansers—what they are, the different types, and how to confidently choose the one that fits your skin’s needs.

 What Is a Facial Cleanser?

-A facial cleanser is a skincare product designed to remove dirt, excess oil, sweat, makeup, and environmental impurities from your skin.
-Unlike regular bar soap, which can be harsh and strip away the skin’s natural moisture, facial cleansers are formulated to be gentler and more balanced for the delicate facial skin.
+A facial cleanser is a skincare product designed to remove dirt, excess oil, sweat, makeup, and any residue your skin accumulates throughout the day.
+Unlike regular bar soap, facial cleansers are formulated to be gentler and more balanced for the delicate facial skin.

 The main purpose of a cleanser isn’t just to clean—it also prepares your skin for the rest of your routine.
 When your skin is free of buildup, serums and moisturizers can penetrate more effectively, and sunscreen applies more evenly.

-Facial Cleanser vs. Face Wash: What’s the Difference?
+Facial Cleanser vs. Face Wash vs. Makeup Remover: What’s the Difference?

 Types of Facial Cleansers